Drosera: Habitat

 Sundews generally grow in seasonally moist or more rarely constantly wet habitats with acidic soils and high levels of sunlight.
 Common habitats include bogs, fens, swamps, marshes, the tepuis of Venezuela, the wallums of coastal Australia, the fynbos of South Africa, and moist streambanks.
 Many species grow in association with sphagnum moss, which absorbs much of the soil's nutrient supply and also acidifies the soil, making nutrients less available to plant life.
 This allows sundews, which do not rely on soil-bound nutrients, to flourish where more dominating vegetation would usually outcompete them.

 The genus, though, is very variable in terms of habitat.
-Individual sundew species have adapted to a wide variety of environments, including atypical habitats, such as rainforests, deserts (D. burmannii and D. indica), and even highly shaded environments (Queensland sundews).
+Individual sundew species have adapted to a wide variety of environments, including atypical habitats, such as rainforests, deserts (D. burmanni and D. indica), and even highly shaded environments (Queensland sundews).
 The temperate species, which form hibernacula in the winter, are examples of such adaptation to habitats; in general, sundews tend to inhabit warm climates, and are only moderately frost-resistant.

 Conservation status

+Protection of the genus varies between countries.
 None of the Drosera species in the United States are federally protected.
 Some are listed as threatened or endangered at the state level, but this gives little protection to lands under private ownership.
 Many of the remaining native populations are located on protected land, such as national parks or wildlife preserves.
 Drosera species are protected by law in many European countries, such as Germany, Austria, Switzerland, the Czech Republic, Finland, Hungary, France, and Bulgaria.
 In Australia, they are listed as "threatened".
 In South America and the Caribbean, Drosera species in a number of areas are considered critical, endangered or vulnerable, while other areas have not been surveyed.
 At the same time that species are at risk in South Africa, new species continue to be discovered in the Western Cape and Madagascar.

 Worldwide, Drosera are at risk of extinction due to the destruction of natural habitat through urban and agricultural development.
 They are also threatened by the illegal collection of wild plants for the horticultural trade.
 An additional risk is environmental change, because species are often specifically adapted to a precise location and set of conditions.